 Wohelo is equipped with a full modern infirmary and a full time nurse 24 hours a day.
 Medications are given at meals, and sick call is conducted after breakfast at both camps and in the evening at Little Wohelo.
 If your daughter has a fever, or has vomited or is just not feeling herself, Wohelo healthcare will keep her in the infirmary over night.
 Sometimes a camper just needs a night of quiet to recuperate her energy; therefore, if a child spends more than one night in the infirmary, Wohelo will call you.
 Dr. Stephen Barter is our camp doctor, and he sees our campers on a daily basis if need be.
 If a camper needs to go to the doctor, Wohelo will call you.

-After two weeks your daughter is allowed to leave with you as much as you would like her to.
-With your permission she may leave with other camp families up to two times.
+After two weeks your daughter is allowed to leave with you, although, as stated above, we find that campers have a hard time adjusting when parents come in and out of camp.
 We ask our families to use discretion when taking their daughter out as there will be exciting things she could miss and it is always a challenge to transition out of and then back into camp.
 All campers are required to be back in camp by evening meeting (7:30pm @ Little Wohelo and 7:45pm @ Sebago Wohelo)

 Toward the end of the first week campers are asked to turn in daily schedules to the office.
 Directors review the schedules with the counselors to be sure that a girl has a full schedule and reasonable goals.
 Most campers settle into daily routines based around honors that they want to achieve.
 If they want to earn an honor, one of the requirements is daily attendance.
 We have found that most Wohelo girls balance their schedules around honor classes that are required and crafts which are more free form.
 Most campers have only one free period a day.
 If a camper has more then two free periods, the counselor and director try to help that girl find activities to become involved in.
 Campers are required to attend meals, rest time in the cabin, evening meeting and taps.